 What is the repeat rate for your facility?
 Do you have 80% repeats?
 10%?
 0.1%?

-We hope that this incident investigation guidance has helped you develop ideas to improve your safety, quality, equipment reliability, operational excellence, and human performance investigations.
-If you would like our help analyzing and improving your incident investigation program, please contact us by CLICKING HERE or calling 865-539-2139.
-Or if you want to progress from a reactive based incident investigation program to a proactive performance improvement program using state-of-the-art root cause analysis tools, once again, please contact us.
+We hope this incident investigation guidance has helped you develop ideas to improve your safety, quality, equipment reliability, operational excellence, and human performance investigations.
+If you want our help analyzing and improving your incident investigation program, please contact us by CLICKING HERE or calling 865-539-2139.
+Or, if you want to progress from a reactive-based incident investigation program to a proactive performance improvement program using state-of-the-art root cause analysis tools, once again, please contact us.